 Note:

-Christian de Grandpré can arrange a photocopy of this advertising page.
+Christian de Grandpré can arrange a photocopy of his advertising page.
 If interested please contact him for details and cost.